What is Ramadan?

 “The month of Ramadan that wherein the Quran was sent down to be a guidance for mankind, and as clear signs of guidance and a criterion (between right and wrong).
 Therefore, let those of you who witness it fast in it.
 (2:185).”

 Fasting in the religion of Islam is a means to self-reformation.
 The goal of this obligation is for the individual to acquire virtues of righteousness and reach the state of piety.
-As Allah states:
+As God states:

 “O’ you who believe!
 Fasting is prescribed for you, as it was prescribed to those before you, so that you may attain the virtue of piety (2:183).”